craftcms/docs/docs/4.x/dev/controller-actions.md

 For JSON responses, redirection does’t make as much sense—so Craft will include the resolved `redirect` value for your client to navigate programmatically (say, via `window.location = resp.redirect`).

-In addition to the `redirect` property, the response object will include a `message` key with the same text that would have been flashed (for a `text/html` response).
-Additional action-specific properties are also returned at the top level.
+In addition to the `redirect` property, the response object will include a `message` key with the same text that would have been flashed (for a `text/html` response)—either a specific message from Craft, or one provided in the request via the [globally-supported `successMessage` param](#global-params).
+Additional action-specific properties are also returned at the top level of the response object.

 ### Failure